Karen Kleiman MSW, LCSW

 And finally, since scary thoughts are a symptom of acute anxiety, remember to take care of your S.E.L.F.

-S LEEP: Lack of sleep will make anxiety and depression worse.
-You might need to rearrange things or ask for help, but insuring that you get a good night’s sleep is essential to the management of anxiety symptoms.
-It goes without saying that the baby’s sleep is intricately connected to your ability to get a good nights rest.
+SLEEP: Lack of sleep will make anxiety and depression worse.
+You might need to rearrange things or ask for help, but ensuring that you get a good night’s sleep is essential to the management of anxiety symptoms.
+It goes without saying that the baby’s sleep is intricately connected to your ability to get a good night's rest.
 Studies have shown that when infant sleep is problematic, sleep intervention strategies can benefit both baby and mother.

-E XERCISE: Moving your body, even when you don’t feel like it can make a significant difference in the way you feel.
+EXERCISE: Moving your body, even when you don’t feel like it can make a significant difference in the way you feel.
 Exercise can help diffuse the adrenalin produced by anxiety, ease muscle tension and promote better sleep.
-It also enhances well-being by the releasing of endorphins, the chemicals in our brains that are associated with feeling good.
+It also enhances well-being by the release of endorphins, the chemicals in our brains that are associated with feeling good.
 It has also been shown to make a significant difference for women with postpartum depression and anxiety.
 Even though it is not easy to do when you are overwhelmed and overloaded, small steps can make a difference.
 A little bit of exercise is better than none.
-Much of the research focuses on exercise and the improvement of depression levels during the postpartum period, but given that exercise works to combat anxiety in general, it makes sense that it could be a advantageous distraction from scary thoughts
+Much of the research focuses on exercise and the improvement of depression levels during the postpartum period, but given that exercise works to combat anxiety in general, it makes sense that it could be an advantageous distraction from scary thoughts.

-L AUGH: It feels good to laugh.
+LAUGH: It feels good to laugh.
 Laughter exercises the abdominal muscles and lungs.
 During a hearty belly laugh, the heart rate increases quickly.
-A pioneer in the research of laughter, Dr. William Fry observed in his own experience that after one minute of hearty laughter, his heart rate was equal to the rate he achieved after 10 minutes on a rowing machine.
+A pioneer in the research of laughter, William Fry observed in his own experience that after one minute of hearty laughter, his heart rate was equal to the rate he achieved after 10 minutes on a rowing machine.
 Several studies have demonstrated a significant and physiologic impact on the body’s immune system.
-Laughter has been shown to lower levels of adrenaline and cortisol – hormones that are released in times of stress – and to raise levels of endorphins.
-Dr. Fry, claimed it took ten to fifteen strenuous minutes on a rowing machine or stationary bike for his heart rate to reach the aerobic equivalent of just one minute of vigorous laughter!
+Laughter has been shown to lower levels of adrenaline and cortisol—hormones that are released in times of stress—and to raise levels of endorphins.
+Fry claimed it took 10 to 15 strenuous minutes on a rowing machine or stationary bike for his heart rate to reach the aerobic equivalent of just one minute of vigorous laughter!
 If you find that laughter is difficult for you, try a “half-smile,” such that you curve the corners of your mouth upward.
 Your facial expressions are hard-wired to your brain, so turning to corners of your mouth upward sends signals to the brain to feel good.